MicheleMarson/MicheleMarson/README.md

 - 👋 Hi, I’m @MicheleMarson
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning graphQL, redux, postgres, node.js, git.
+- 🌱 I’m currently learning graphQL, postgres, node.js, git.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- SKILLS - HTML, CSS, React, Less, Redux

 <!---
 MicheleMarson/MicheleMarson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.